 Are you ready to place your order?
 If so, then pick out your free collection below.
 You are entitled to one free collection per order.
 If you place another order you pick another free collection and so on.
 Once you decide which collection you want, do one of the following:

-1. If you are paying by Debit/Credit, type the DISC number or name of the collection in the comments or notes box at the bottom of the page during checkout.
+1. If you are using our shopping cart, type the DISC number or name of the collection into the “Special Instructions/Notes” at the bottom of the page during checkout.

-2. If you are paying by PayPal, note the DISC number or name in the comments box at checkout.
+2. If you are using PayPal, note the DISC number or name in the “Instructions to Merchant” box at checkout.

 Letters from Vicksburg.
 A series of 61 newspaper articles from the Memphis Daily Appeal before, during and after the Siege of Vicksburg.
 Both soldiers and correspondents contributed their stories.
 Oral history at its finest. <<Sample Article>>>